-Where more than one party is involved in personal data processing operations, the first and most important question to answer is: are they acting as a controller or a processor?
+Where more than one party is involved in personal data processing operations, the first question to answer is: are they acting as a controller or a processor?

-Indeed, depending on the role of the parties (i.e. controller or processor), their obligations and responsibilities with regard to the processing of personal data will greatly differ.
+Indeed, depending on the role of the parties (i.e. controller or processor), their obligations and responsibilities in respect of the processing of personal data will greatly differ.

-The European General Data Protection Regulation (GDPR) provides for three kind of relationship between parties involved in data processing operations:
+The European General Data Protection Regulation (GDPR) provides for three kinds of relationship between parties involved in data processing operations:

 Controller to Processor

-The aim of this article is to explain the reason why it is important to determine the role of each party to personal data processing operations and provide some examples to help understand the reasoning when it comes to complex services.
+The purpose of this article is to explain the reason why it is important to determine the role of each party to personal data processing operations and provide some examples and possible ways to handle complex situations.

 1. Why is it so important to determine whether one’s is acting as a controller or a processor?

-Determining the role of each party to data processing activities is crucial as each party’s responsibilities in case of breach of the GDPR will differ depending on their role.
+Determining the role of each party to data processing operations is crucial as their responsibilities are different depending on their role.

-2.2.
-Processors’ legal obligations and responsibilities are limited (e.g. security; see article here) and therefore both controller and processor have a legal obligation to enter into a contract to ensure processor does not put controller at risk of a breach of the GDPR.
-However, to the extent processor breach one of its legal obligations, it is also responsible vis à vis the authorities and data subjects.
+1.2.
+Processors’ legal obligations and responsibilities are limited (e.g. security: see article here) and for this reason, controllers and processors have a legal obligation to enter into a contract to ensure the processor does not put their controller at risk of a GDPR breach.
+However, where a processor breaches one of its few legal obligations (as opposed to the contractual ones), it remains liable to the authorities and the data subjects.

 2. What do “controller” and “processor” mean?

-In practice, it is not always easy to make a distinction between controller and processor due to the complexity of the services provided.
+Given the rise in complexity of certain services, it is not always easy to make a distinction between controller and processor in practice.

-3. How to determine whether a third party recipient is a controller or a processor?
+3. How to determine whether a data recipient is a controller or a processor?

-Where a company acts alone without any third party being involved in its processing activities, it should be the only controller (e.g. a company running its own online business and hosting its website).
-In this case, there is no data processor.
+Where a company acts alone, it is a controller (e.g. a company running its online business and hosting its website) and, there is no processor.

-In this case, A is controller and B processor of the processing operations as it is only acting on A’s instructions and will not use the data for its own purposes (i.e. it is A’s subcontractor).
+To the extent B is only allowed to store the data, A is a controller and B a processor as it is only acting on A’s instructions and will not use the data for its purposes (i.e. it is A’s subcontractor).

-The same company A has decided to sell a copy of its customer database to Company C for its direct marketing activities.
+The same company A has agreed to sell a copy of its customer database to Company C for C’s direct marketing activities.

-Once the transaction is agreed, the data will be transferred from A to C and A will not be involved or benefit from C’s direct marketing campaign.
+Once the copy of the data provided to C, A will not hold any role in or benefit from C’s direct marketing campaign.

-In this case, both parties act as a separate controller of their own processing activities and remain independent from each other.
-It is a controller-to-controller relationship.
+In this case, both parties act as a separate controller of their processing activities and remain independent from each other.

 Example 3: Joint Controllers relationship